-30 PAY EQUITY
+31. PAY EQUITY

-Pay equity and potential DHB increase:
+Pay equity and potential Te Whatu Ora increase:

-• In the event that the NZNO Pay Equity claim in the DHB MECA increases rates of pay for those covered by it, Maniototo Health Services will meet with NZNO with a view to varying the NZNO/Maniototo Health Services collective agreement to match any increases within six weeks of ratification of the Pay Equity settlement by NZNO members employed by the DHB.
+- 31.1 In the event that the NZNO Pay Equity claim in the Te Whatu Ora MECA increases rates of pay for those covered by it, Maniototo Health Services will meet with NZNO with a view to varying the NZNO/Maniototo Health Services collective agreement to match any increases within six weeks of ratification of the Pay Equity settlement by NZNO members employed by Te Whatu Ora. - 31.2 Maniototo Health Services Ltd agrees to meet to discuss the pass on of any additional funding it receives from the Government, Ministry of Health, or Te Whatu Ora for pay parity with the NZNO/Te Whatu Ora MECA.
+MHSL are committed to achieving pay parity for all staff with people filling the same roles in Te Whatu Ora and agrees to immediately pass on funding, once received.